Data Definitions

 To Top

-The average travel time to work (in minutes) for a given community.
-Longer commute times are also associated with poorer physical health.
-Data on commute times comes from US Census tables at the census tract level, aggregated by crosswalk to the community level.
+The average travel time to work (in minutes) for a given area.
+Longer commute times are a barrier to employment, especially for individuals with children, and are also associated with poorer physical health outcomes.
+Improvements in an area’s average commute time reflect improvements in local job proximity and transportation networks.
+Data on commute times comes from US Census tables.

 Five Essentials